DM-UK/TriangleGrid/README.md

 # TriangleGrid

-An implementation of a triangle-based grid system with point, edge, and face mechanics.
+An implementation of a triangle-based grid system with vertex, edge, and face mechanics.

 ![](https://github.com/DM-UK/TriangleGrid/blob/master/img/3.png)